How do I find data in the MEDITECH Data Repository?

-Many first time MEDITECH Data Repository report writers find it difficult to find data in the DR tables because they're unfamiliar with the database table and column naming conventions.
+Many new DR report writers have a challenging time locating data in the DR because they're unfamiliar with the database table and column naming conventions.
 Luckily for those users, MEDITECH has provided tools within each application as well as system level tables for both the NPR and M-AT platforms that help to identify table and column data.

 For NPR-based systems (MAGIC, C/S and 6.0x), we have DrTableMain and DrTableColumns.
 These tables provide information about which MEDITECH NPR DPM, segments and elements populate the tables and columns in the NPR side (livendb) of the Data Repository.
 You'll find these two tables in the livedb, livemdb and livendb.
 (Note: the original system tables were named SysDrTables and SysDrColumns; many systems may still see these tables in their live and test databases.
 They will have valid data, but may be out of date and no longer receive schema updates.)